The First Shifting Grains

 No, not really Kankuro thought.
 If there had been such a moment, the puppeteer firmly left it out of mind.

-He can't compartmentalize that shit.
+He couldn't compartmentalize that shit.

 What both siblings were thinking was that their father had no qualms about killing his own children.
 Their father didn't enjoy it, but they both knew he was a practical man.
 A ruthless man.